-- 5. START - Time counting down
+5. START

 SETTING TWO-STAGE COOKING

 For best results, some recipes call for different power levels during a cook cycle.
 You can program your oven for two power level stages during the cooking cycle.

 Example: To set a 2-stage cook cycle.
 The first stage is a 3 minute cook time at 80% cook power then a 7 minute cook time at 50% cook power.